Sahaana777/ai-recruiter/README.md

 4. **Alias normalization** — the taxonomy maps many surface forms (`ml`, `machine learning`) to one canonical name (`Machine Learning`), so downstream matching logic only has to deal with canonical labels.
+5. **Fuzzy typo correction** — tokens that don't exactly match the taxonomy are checked against it using `difflib` sequence matching (threshold 0.82).
+   This catches typos like "Pythom" → Python without needing a trained spellchecker.
+Every correction is logged and returned, so it's visible and explainable rather than a silent guess.

 ### Part 2 — Matching (`resume_parser.py`, `matcher.py`)